ShinyTrinkets/docs/content/posts/19G03-diagram.md

 I'm fighting my own laziness daily.<br/>
 Sometimes I actually win...

-In one of my previous posts I promised to publish some diagrams of the Trinkets architecture.
+In one of my previous posts, I promised to publish some diagrams of the Trinkets architecture.

 What I care about at the highest level is the data flow.
 Inputs and Outputs.
 All the implementation details are intentionally ignored, so Trinkets is just a "black box" that you can interact with.